Tuxedolphin/portwarden-ai/README.md

 # Portwarden AI

 Portwarden AI is a hackathon-ready SvelteKit prototype that showcases an intelligent duty-officer co-pilot for maritime operations.
-It fuses layered data correlation, a curated knowledge base, and on-demand Gemini playbooks into one cockpit view.
+It fuses layered data correlation, a curated knowledge base, and on-demand ChatGPT 5 Mini playbooks into one cockpit view.

 ## Features

 - Unified incident timeline for email, SMS, and workflow alerts seeded from `/provided` sample data
 - Layered evidence panels: ingestion facts, correlated log/SQL proof, and knowledge-base matches
 - Guided remediation cards with executable SQL and API actions
-- Gemini LLM integration for playbook generation and escalation briefs (retrieval-augmented)
+- ChatGPT 5 Mini integration for playbook generation and escalation briefs (retrieval-augmented)
 - Responsive dark UI built with the supplied Svelte template

 ## Quickstart